mikeobrien/Bender/README.md

 - Bender supports the `XmlIgnoreAttribute` to ignore properties as the `XmlSerializer` does.
 - Bender will de/serialize nullable types and enumerations.
 - Bender de/serializes the following basic types out of the box: `IList<T>`, `Object`, `String`, `Char`, `Boolean`, `SByte`, `Byte`, `Int16`, `UInt16`, `Int32`, `UInt32`, `Int64`, `UInt64`, `Single`, `Double`, `Decimal`, `DateTime`, `Guid`, `TimeSpan`, `byte[]` (As base64) and `Uri`.
+- Bender will automatically deserialize values in either attributes or elements.
+By default values are serialized as elements but this can be changed to attributes in configuration.

 Configuration
 ------------